youldash/iOS/Day 1/README.md

 On this note, you need to remember that an app, or "solution", needs to be special in some way.
 This can be achieved through the following:

-* **Featuring** -- "Navigating though screens using swipe gestures instead of tapping."
+* **Featuring** → Navigating though different screens using swipe gestures instead of tapping.
-* **Designing** -- "Making a weather app with animated backgrounds."
+* **Designing** → Making an app with animated backgrounds (makes your app more alive).
-* **Storytelling** -- "Cataloging the story of an inspiring person and sharing it with others."
+* **Storytelling** → Cataloging the story of an inspiring person/significant moment and sharing it with others.
-* **Marketing** -- "Signing up with a company with millions of fans like Facebook, Instagram, Twitter, Pinterest, Snapchat, and others."
+* **Marketing** → Signing up with a company with millions/billions of fans e.g. Facebook, Instagram, Twitter, Pinterest, Snapchat, and similar.

 As a final remark, try coming up with an idea that means something to you.
 Anyone today can think of good ideas, and only a handful present great ideas to the world.
 So, try thinking of something that is truly "awesome" in a sense.